Riijohanna/Poolgame/README.md

 This is a school project.
 Based on simplified rules of the game: 8-ball.

-Check the demo here (when ready): url
-We suggest using the game only in desktop.
+Check the demo here: https://riijohanna.github.io/Poolgame/ We suggest using the game only in desktop.

 Inspiration was found after looking at https://codepen.io/axxl/pen/PVxqPv